 Each mortgage lender does things differently - they’ll all have their own way of checking if you’re eligible for a mortgage.
 There are specialist lenders who will consider your application on a case-by-case basis.
 They’ll want to understand your story, not just view you as numbers on a screen.
 Specialist lenders aren’t usually available to you directly as a borrower, they only work with specialist mortgage brokers.
-The brokers we work with live and breathe the mortgage market.
-They’ve seen it all, and will know how to find the right solution for you.
-Make an enquiry.
+Our Mortgage Experts live and breathe the specialist mortgage market.
+They’ve seen it all, and will help find the right solution for you.
+Speak to an expert.

 If you're planning to use your mortgage to settle your debts, some lenders may be willing to consider this when doing your affordability assessment - even if you’re a first time buyer.
 If they agree, you could in theory borrow more than you would if you weren't clearing the debt.
 Not all lenders will offer this though, and some might make paying off your debt a condition of your mortgage.

 The mortgage world can be pretty overwhelming.
 If you're thinking about using your mortgage to clear your debts, you'll need to apply to the right lender.
 That's where we come in!
-We'll match you to your ideal mortgage broker, who'll search the entire market for the best lender and mortgage for you.
+Our Mortgage Experts will search the market to find the right lender and mortgage for you.
 Get started.

 It's definitely possible to get a mortgage with a Debt Management Plan (DMP), but you'll have fewer options than if you had a perfect credit score.